fedonman/koulis-js/README.md

 ![](assets/koulis-01.gif)

-It has built-in support for logging objects and functions.
+There is built-in support for logging objects and functions.
 Running this code

 ```js
 const answer = 42;